-Despite our success in effectively transitioning all of our students to an online learning environment shortly after COVID-19 was declared a global pandemic by the World Health Organization in March 2020, the expansion of our existing online programs and the creation of new online academic programs may not be accepted by students or employers, or by government regulators or accreditation agencies, once we reach an epidemiological end to the pandemic.
+Despite our success in effectively transitioning all of our students to an online learning environment shortly after COVID-19 was declared a global pandemic in March 2020, the expansion of our existing online programs and the creation of new online academic programs may not be accepted by students or employers, or by government regulators or accreditation agencies.
 In addition, our efforts may be materially adversely affected by increased competition in the online education market or because of problems with the performance or reliability of our online program infrastructure.